 Everyone knows about the sort of compulsive habitual behaviour this expression refers to, but most people don't know exactly why it happens - or that it can be shut down with hypnosis - until I explain it, and then demonstrate that.
 As comfort-eating is a very commonplace reaction to stress, emotional upset or general unhappiness, there are literally millions of people who would benefit from a hypnotherapy session to eliminate that, nearly all of them trying to tackle it with willpower alone.

 Subconscious memory goes back further than conscious memory.
-On that level we are forming lasting impressions even in the womb.
+The Subconscious is already forming lasting impressions even in the womb.
 I didn't really believe that myself until experiments were conducted using music which actually proved it.
 During pregnancy, a particular piece of music was played regularly to the 'bump', and after the baby was born and had developed enough to show clear emotional responses, several pieces of music were played to the child, which showed no reaction until that particular piece was played, then the baby showed clear reactions of excitement.
 This was demonstrated with a number of different babies and several different tunes, so it really does prove that we are forming Subconscious memories even in the womb.

 What has all that got to do with comfort-eating?
 Well, it proves to the skeptical conscious mind that although we have no conscious memories of the first few years of our lives, the Subconscious mind does, and it refers back to those experiences sometimes.
 So, just as our later conscious memories will be influencing the judgement and actions of the analytical part of the mind, so our Subconscious impressions will be a reference point for later Subconscious impulses, including the urge to eat, eat, eat... even when you know you cannot possibly be hungry!